munazzil4/pharmacy/README.md

 </br></br> 3.
 Login to the app:

--   if you checked `DatabaseSeeder.php` ,as you will notice that 4 users has been created :

 | role      | email                       | password |
 | --------- | --------------------------- | -------- |
 | Admin     | admin@gmail.com             | 123456   |